 4. Height and Body Types

-Spanish people are known for their stylish and well put together outfits, prioritizing elegance over casual comfort.
-Women often wear flowy floral dresses, skirts with blouses, or light cotton pants paired with stylish flats or sandals.
-Accessories like scarves, quality handbags, and jewelry add a refined touch.
+Spanish people are admired for their effortlessly stylish and well-put-together outfits, where elegance always comes before comfort.
+Fashion in Spain is not just about clothes, it’s a reflection of pride, personality, and cultural flair.
+Women often wear flowy floral dresses, skirts with fitted blouses, or lightweight cotton pants paired with chic flats or sandals.

 Different Beauty Ideas: Beauty standards change by place, social class, and personal taste.
 Spain has many influences.